gaurabjha/gaurabjha/README.md

 ### नमस्ते (Namaste)🙏🏻, I'm Gaurab Jha!

+Staff Engineer | Data Engineering at Western Digital (SanDisk) Bangalore, India.
-Senior Software Engineer at Cerner Healtcare India Pvt Ltd I love connecting with different people so if you want to say hi, I’ll be happy to meet you more! 😊
+I love connecting with different people so if you want to say hi, I’ll be happy to meet you more! 😊